MicrosoftDocs/quantum-docs-pr/articles/quickstarts/index.md

 1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual#Downloads). **Note:** 64-bit installation required.

-1. Open an Anaconda Prompt.
+1. On Windows, open an Anaconda Prompt, or on macOS or Linux, open a terminal window.
    - Or, if you prefer to use PowerShell or pwsh: open a shell, run `conda init powershell`, then close and re-open the shell.
 1. Create and activate a new conda environment named `qsharp-env` with the required packages (including Jupyter Notebook and IQ#) by running the following commands:
     ```